brianhigh/wa-water-quality/wa_medicaid_dental_expenses_by_county_heatmap.md

 ### Get dental expenses

 Do file checks as before.
-Although we read the worksheet twice to make it easier to bring in just the two columns we want, it would be more efficient just to read in the file once and then select the two columns from our data.frame afterward.
+Read in the worksheet from the workbook, excluding the header, keeping only two columns (state and per-user annual average expenses), and renaming the columns.

 ```r